-You need to go back to the beginning.. the beginning of the trip (not my life, fortunately).
+You need to go back to the beginning… the beginning of the backpacking trip I prepared for so well…

 Tension.
 Awkwardness.
 Puppy dog eyes.
 It’s inevitable when you travel with an ex-boyfriend who is still in love with you.
 Resisting the urge to pat him on the head, I shifted slightly to gaze at the moss-laden trees, rocks, other hikers, anywhere but him.
 It was going to be a long seven days.
 Most of me exulted in finally being on West Coast Trail, a trail I’d be preparing for and reading about for months, but I lamented my present company.
 Nothing untoward had been said, we were getting along fine, but I felt irritated by the glimmer of hope in my ex’s eyes.

 As I watched wind and rain lash the forest and crunched on a granola bar, I gave myself a silent pep talk.
 “You’ve got this.
 You can do this.
 It won’t be so bad.
 He can’t smother you if you keep the walls up.”
 I didn’t need encouragement to continue hiking; I needed encouragement to stick with the group and not run screaming down the trail.

 My inner dialogue was abruptly interrupted with, “Where’s my snack?”
 What happened next is a bit of a blur (as I kind of lost it), but the general conversation went something like this:

 Me: You have your own!

 Me: I packed you a whole bag of food!
 Where is it?!